leonj1/cat-emails/README.md

 # Gmail Categorizer

 This Python script logs into a Gmail account using IMAP, scans emails from the last 24 hours, and categorizes them based on their content.
+It can be run locally or within a Docker container.

 ## Setup and Usage

+### Local Setup

 1. Set up environment variables:
    - Set `GMAIL_EMAIL` to your Gmail email address